-To celebrate the release of a new monograph about Njideka Akunyili Crosby’s ongoing series of works titled The Beautyful Ones, the artist will be in conversation with writer Siddhartha Mitter, who contributed an essay to the book, at the Whitney Museum of American Art in New York.
+To celebrate the release of a new monograph about Njideka Akunyili Crosby’s ongoing series of works titled The Beautyful Ones, the artist will be with writer Siddhartha Mitter, who contributed an essay to the book, at the Whitney Museum of American Art in New York.

 September 14–November 10